sslotsky/violet-paginator/README.md

   }]
 ```

+### Advanced usage

+What you've read up until now gives you everything you need to sort, filter, and paginate records using our premade components.
+The following
+sections demonstrate more advanced usage of `paginate-this`, focusing on two main areas:

+1. *Inline updating* - `paginate-this` allows you to add controls to your rows that will send requests to update the corresponding item on the server,
+and then update the item in place in the data table.
+2. *Custom components* - We provide decorators that allow you to build custom components, in case you don't like our datatables & controls.

+Inline updating is implemented through a technique that we call composing actions.

-### Composing Actions
+#### Composing Actions

-`violet-paginator` is a plugin for redux apps, and as such, it dispatches its own actions and stores state in its own reducer.
-To give you complete control of the pagination state, the API provides access to all of these actions via the [composables](composables.md) and [simpleComposables](simplecomposables.md) functions.
-This allows you the flexibility to call them directly as part of a more complex operation.
-The most common use case for this would be [updating an item within the list](updating_items.md).
+`paginate-this` uses the flux pattern of dispatching actions to the store and then updating the views that depend on the state.
+To give you complete control of the pagination state, we expose these actions in two different ways.
+In standalone mode, import
+the [actionFactory](#tbd) function to generate a set of actions specific to your list. `redux` users will want to use the [composables](#tbd) function.
+The most common use case for composing actions would be [updating an item within the list](#tbd), which we'll demonstrate by example.

+##### actionFactory

 As an example, consider a datatable where one column has a checkbox that's supposed to mark an item as active or inactive.
 Assuming that you have a `listId` of `'recipes'`, you could write an action creator like this to update the record on the server